 semi truck brake safetyAugust marks the trucking industry’s observance of Brake Safety Awareness.
-The Commercial Vehicle Safety Alliance (CVSA) hosts Brake Safety Week from August 21-27, 2022.
-The initiative promotes motor vehicle brake-safety inspection, enforcement, and education across North America.
-Brake systems and brake adjustments are the most cited violations during roadside inspections, accounting for 38.9% of all vehicle out-of-service violations.
+The Commercial Vehicle Safety Alliance (CVSA) hosts Brake Safety Week from August 25-31, 2024.
+The initiative promotes motor vehicle brake safety inspection, enforcement, and education across North America.
+Brake systems and brake adjustments are the most cited violations during roadside inspections.

 Professional truck drivers know how important a rig’s moving parts and stopping practices are.
 Bringing an 18-wheeler to a full stop in the fast-paced environment drivers experience requires skill and precision, and it’s impossible without the right equipment.
 Keeping your brakes in good condition is vital to the safety of truckers and all others on the road.

 While brake safety enforcement may first appear to be a nuisance, it’s important to remember the serious environment in which truckers work.
 Truck accident statistics are disturbing.
 Nearly 5,000 people died in large-truck crashes in 2020.
 Trucking deaths have steadily increased over the past decade.
-Brake safety awareness plays a pivotal role to reverse that somber trend.
+Brake safety awareness plays a pivotal role in reversing that somber trend.

 WHAT TRUCKERS SHOULD KNOW ABOUT CVSA BRAKE SAFETY WEEK